day8/re-frame/docs/FAQs/ViewsOnGlobalRegistration.md

 While Point 3 is an interesting perspective to consider, the real discussion should probably be around points1 and 2: is it a good idea for re-frame to tradeoff purity for simplicity?
 You can't really judge this properly until you have used it and experienced the simplicity, and/or found pain points.
-For many peop,le it never comes up as a problem and they lived happily ever after.
-For others, the conceptual distaste is insurmountable.
+Many people experience few problems and live happily ever after.
+For others, the conceptual distaste is insurmountable and nagging.
 Like it or hate it, please realise it was a deliberate and conscious design decision, not some oversight.

 --------